 See the plugin description for usage examples.

-The GeoFlickr Example uses the PositionSource to download thumbnail images from Flickr relevant to the current location.
+The Satellite Info example uses the PositionSource and SatelliteSource QML types to get the satellite information relevant to the current location.

 As part of the free Business evaluation, we offer a free welcome call for companies, to talk about your requirements, and how the Felgo SDK & Services can help you.
 Just sign up and schedule your call.